Agsikap3D/Agsikap3D-Voron-0.2-Dual-Bolted-Stealth-Handles/README.md

 This is a remix of the Voron V0 Stealth Handles by Maple Leaf Makers :
 https://www.printables.com/model/481575-voron-v0-stealth-handles

-You can also access the files thru my printables page:
+You can also access the STL files thru my printables page:
 https://www.printables.com/@Agsikap3D_2775778

 # BOM and Printing Parts: